-Electronic Evidence Analysis is referred to as computer forensic analysis, digital discovery, electronic digital discovery, computer analysis, and computer examinations.
+Electronic evidence analysis is referred to as computer forensic analysis, digital discovery, electronic digital discovery, computer analysis, and computer examinations.
 It is the process of identification, preservation, interpretation and documentation of evidence recovered for presentation in civil or criminal court.

-Electronic Evidence Analysis helps in recovering deleted files and searching the slack and unallocated space on a hard drive, places where valuable and hard to find evidence frequently resides.
+The analysis of electronic evidence assists in recovering deleted files and searching the slack and unallocated space on a hard drive, places where valuable and hard to find evidence frequently resides.
 It will trace on windows artifacts for clues of what the computer has been used for.
 More important is knowing how to look for the artifacts, and evaluating the relevance of the information.
 A good analyst knows how to process those hidden files that contain past usage information for use in court.

 Computer forensics is also capable of running a string-search analysis on electronic mail to reveal key evidence and the computers usage for correspondence.
 This string-search analysis is run against recovered data, to accomplish a full analysis of all files on the computer, including files that have been deleted and, or lost because the hard drive was formatted.